 What to Include in a Laptop Security Policy

-In 2018, a US healthcare provider was forced to notify 43,000 patients that their data was breached after the theft of an unencrypted employee laptop.
-According to a report published in Forbes, one laptop is stolen every 53 seconds.
+This situation occurred in 2018, when a US healthcare provider was forced to notify 43,000 patients that their data was breached after the theft of an unencrypted employee laptop.
+That might sound far removed from your business, but a report published in Forbes shows that one laptop is stolen every 53 seconds.

 • Let anyone else use the laptop